JetBrains/compose-multiplatform/tutorials/Tab_Navigation/README.md

 ![default-tab-nav](default-tab-nav.gif)

-To make a non-focusable component focusable, you need to apply `Modifier.focusable()` to the component.
+To make a non-focusable component focusable, you need to apply `Modifier.focusable()` modifier to the component.

 ```kotlin
 import androidx.compose.ui.window.application